openshift-labs/learn-katacoda/introduction/developing-with-odo-311/finish.md

 Here are some of the ways you can get your own OpenShift cluster:

-### CodeReady Containers
+### Minishift

-[CodeReady Containers](https://developers.redhat.com/products/codeready-containers) brings a minimal, preconfigured OpenShift 4.x cluster to your local laptop or desktop computer for development and testing purposes.
-CodeReady Containers is delivered as a Red Hat Enterprise Linux virtual machine that supports native hypervisors for Linux, macOS, and Windows 10.
-Follow the [Getting Started Guide](https://code-ready.github.io/crc/) to set up CodeReady Ready Containers.
+Minishift is a complete OpenShift environment inside a virtual machine that runs on your local system.
+Minishift supports Windows, MacOS, and Linux operating systems.
+To find out more about minishift, visit https://www.okd.io/minishift/.

 ### OpenShift Online